irinaPilkova/python-project-lvl1/README.md

+### Project description
 Welcome to the Brain Games!

 There are 5 games available.
+In order to install Brain Games you should download the package and run in your terminal: pip install brain-games --user

-In order to play you should download the package and run the following specific command to each game:
+In order to play you should run the following specific command to each game:

 Game: "Is number even?" (make brain-even)
 Game: "Calculator" (make brain-calc)